Infinite-Limit-Data-Science/chat-app/README3a-hf-tgi-router.md

 In a typical transformer model:

 - The attention mechanism computes the relationship between tokens using query (Q), key (K), and value (V) matrices.
-- **When processing batches of sequences with different lengths, models typically pad shorter sequences with padding tokens ([PAD]) to make all sequences the same length.
+- **When processing batches of sequences (sequences referring to the tokenized text sent as input tokens to the model's layers) with different lengths, models typically pad shorter sequences with padding tokens ([PAD]) to make all sequences the same length.
 This padding helps align dimensions for matrix operations, but it also wastes memory and computation on these irrelevant tokens.** When we talk about sequences of different lengths in the context of transformer models and attention mechanisms, we're referring to text sequences (like sentences, paragraphs, or any input text) that have varying numbers of tokens.
 In natural language processing (NLP) and text generation tasks, the input to the model is a sequence of tokens (words, subwords, or characters).
 These tokens are derived from splitting and encoding the text using a tokenizer.
 Different sequences (e.g., sentences or paragraphs) naturally vary in length because they contain different numbers of words and characters.
 For example:

 Sequence 1: "Hello, how are you?" might have 5 tokens.
 Sequence 2: "This is an example of a longer input sequence, and it has more tokens." might have 15 tokens.